tswsxk/EduData/CONTRIBUTE.md

     * Search for your issue in the [EduData issue list](https://github.com/bigdata-ustc/EduData/issues).
     * Pick an issue and comment that you'd like to work on the feature or bug-fix.
     * If you need more context on a particular issue, please ask and we shall provide.
-3. You want to add the data analysis or a mew dataset
+3. You want to add the data analysis or a new dataset

 Once you implement and test your feature or bug-fix, please submit a Pull Request to [https://github.com/bigdata-ustc/EduData](https://github.com/bigdata-ustc/EduData)